GrabCAD/protobuf/README.md

 ## Building newer versions of NuGet packages #

 ## Requirements ##
-For building c++ nuget packages we use [CoApp](http://coapp.org), download and install [CoApp cmdlets for powershell](http://downloads.coapp.org/files/CoApp.Tools.Powershell.msi).
+For building native C++ nuget packages we use [CoApp](http://coapp.org), download and install [CoApp cmdlets for powershell](http://downloads.coapp.org/files/CoApp.Tools.Powershell.msi).
 This requires Powershell 3.0.
-Make sure the execution policy is set to "RemoteSigned" (run PS as Administrator)
+Make sure the execution policy is set to "RemoteSigned" (run PS as Administrator).

-Write-NuGetPackage -Package .\protobuf.autopkg -Verbose

-.autopkg => .nupkg

 ## Corrections to solution/project